Send the link below via email or IMCopy

 Starting the year at a new school

-She's never been in a choir, but she likes to sing and her dad thinks she sounds like Taylor Swift
+She's never been in choir, but her dad says she sounds like Taylor Swift

-She doesn't know what a quarter note is, but she can't wait to find out!
+She doesn't know what a quarter note is, but she's excited!

 Consider your market!